 The companies benefitted from crimes and their activities had terrible consequences for the population.
 Still, they and their shareholders deny any responsibility towards the victims of these crimes.
 On May 4, 2017, a proposal to allocate SEK 5 billion for victims was presented at Lundin Petroleum’s annual shareholders’ meeting.
 The proposal, based on a new estimation of actual damages, was voted down by a smashing 99,84% of the registered shareholdings, confirming the non-conciliatory position of both the company and its shareholders.

 If the Swedish court case opens, tens of victims will be represented but another 150,000+ will not.
 Those who will be represented can claim compensation from the indicted individuals.
 The remainder will have no legal recourse.
 To realise their right they depend on the goodwill of the companies and its shareholders.
-This is not likely to emerge without substantial public, political, or market pressure.
+This is not likely to happen without substantial public, political, or market pressure.